Kawhi Leonard denies treatment causing friction with Spurs

 "It’s diminishing," he said.
 "It’s hard to explain, but I am definitely better.
 Feel better and am feeling more comfortable."

-Asked if he would like to finish his career in a Spurs uniform, Leonard said simply, "Yeah, for sure."
+Asked if he'd like to finish his career in a Spurs uniform, Leonard said simply, "Yeah, for sure."